New Documentation Update

 Click on the Findings option in the left-hand navigate menu.

-You should see a rule towards the top of the findings list with a Company of Personal and a Title about an unapproved AMI for an instance.
-This is the result of your compliance rule and its integration with EventBridge.
+You should see a finding towards the top of the findings list with a Company of Personal and a Title about an unapproved AMI for an instance.
+This finding is the result of your compliance rule and its integration with EventBridge.
 Click on the Title link for the finding to view more details for your finding.

 You now have a setup in place that helps demonstrate how you can send custom findings into Security Hub using AWS data sources and EventBridge rules.

-In your environment the Lambda function find-secrets-without-rotation checks for secrets that have a rotation time that is beyond the max days parameter on the function.
+In your environment the Lambda function named "find-secrets-without-rotation" checks for secrets that have a rotation time that is beyond the max days parameter on the function.
 When secrets are found with a rotation time beyond what is defined in the function a finding is created in Security Hub.
 Take some time to explore the Lambda function to see how you can directly send custom findings into Security Hub.

 Create Custom Insights for Custom Findings